-Socialist-feminist politics offers a unique perspective for organizing in the 21st century.
-Socialist-feminists' commitment to self-organization supports organizational structures that are non-hierarchical and democratic and therefore more inclusive.
-Attention to intersectionality as a guide to both program and political discourse â€" the demands that movements make and the language we use to support those demands â€" opens a ground on which deep social divisions might be overcome rather than reproduced.

-Understanding the ways that workplaces, households and communities are interrelated leads to more effective modes of organizing and more possibilities for coalition politics, making connections among what are often seen as very different and separate issues/struggles.
+commitment to self-organization supports organizational structures that are non-hierarchical and democratic and therefore more inclusive.
+[10] Attention to intersectionality as a guide to both program and political discourse ? the demands that movements make and the language we use to support those demands ? opens a ground on which deep social divisions might be overcome rather than reproduced.
+Understanding the ways that workplaces, households, and communities are inter-related leads to more effective modes of organizing and more possibilities for coalition politics, making connections between what are often seen as very different and separate issues/struggles.
 Socialist-feminist visions of leadership and of leadership development promote activists' capacities for engagement in democratic decision-making and collectivity.
-The recognition that affect, emotions and sexuality are always present, shaping social relations, encourages activists' self-reflection, empathy and respect for different ways of being in the world.
+The recognition that affect, emotions, sexuality are always present, shaping social relations, encourages activists' self-reflection, empathy, and respect for different ways of being in the world.

 In the 21st century, as women of the working classes enter onto the political stage, they are creatively renewing socialist-feminist politics.
-If we are to build 21st century socialism, then it is time to pay attention to 21st century socialist-feminism, moving its theory and practice from the margins to the center of the revolutionary left.
+If we are to build 21st c. socialism, then it is time to pay attention to 21st c. socialist-feminism, moving its theory and practice from the margins to the center of the revolutionary left.

-March 8, 2014
+August 27, 2014